Cancer drugs A to Z list

 Your condition could become worse.

 Tell your healthcare team if you keep getting headaches.
-They can give you painkillers to help.
+They can find out the cause and may give you painkillers to help.

-This treatment can cause pain in your muscles, bones or where the tumour site is.
+This treatment can cause pain.
+This might be in your muscles, bones or elsewhere in your body.
 Let your doctor or nurse know if you have it so that they can give you painkillers.
+Occasionally it may cause pain in your tummy (abdomen), back or chest.

 These side effects happen in between 1 and 10 out of every 100 people (between 1 and 10%).
 You might have one or more of them.
 They include:

-raised levels of sugar in the blood - this can cause diabetes, tell your doctor if you feel thirsty all time, peeing more than usual, losing weight or feel tired
+- tell your doctor if you feel thirsty all the time, are peeing more than usual, losing weight or feel tired

 swelling of your arms and legs

-increased blood pressure in your head caused by an abnormal build up of fluid
+increased pressure in your head caused by an abnormal build up of fluid

-nerve changes including pain, decrease in the sense of touch, tingling or prickling (pins and needles)
+nerve changes including pain, a decrease in the sense of touch, and tingling or prickling feelings (pins and needles)

 difficulty sleeping or getting to sleep